kasper-piskorski/docs/pages/documentation/1-the-fundamentals/grakn-knowledge-model.md

 ### Data Validation

 To ensure data is correctly structured (i.e. consistent) with respect to the ontology, all data instances are validated against the ontology constraints.
 All the explicitly represented ontology constraints, together with the inherited ones, form complete schema templates for particular concept types, which guide the validation.

+We will consider the structural validation rules that are enforced in a Grakn graph.
+The following consistency checks are executed upon `commit` depending on what is being committed:

+#### Plays Role Validation

+This validation rule simply checks if an entity (which is a role player in a relation) is allowed to play the role it has been allocated to.

 The following insertion will fail, because it is attempting to form an `employment` relationship between two `person` entities, rather than a `person` and a `company`:

 ```graql
 insert